janhampe/Simulated-Annealing/README.md

 Temperature, window sizes and moves per step decrease linearly from initial to final value over the course of the annealing process.

 Neal will maintain a 1 unit separation between each block, as well as between the blocks and edges of the chip.

+Neal rounds any block with area less than or equal to 1.0, to 1 and assume a square block with sidelength 1.
+Blocks with area 0 are not supported.

 ### Usage Example